David Appleyard.010.jpg

 Commissioned by Dallas-Pierce-Quintero for St William.

-With thanks to Susie Gray and Wandsworth Council for project support.
+With thanks to Susie Gray for project management and Wandsworth Council, Wandsworth Heritage Services and Barrie & Liz Walker for their support.

-With thanks and in remembrance of Gordon Bruce for his invaluable research and passion for aeronautical heritage.
+With thanks and in remembrance of Gordon Bruce, for his invaluable research and passion for aeronautical heritage.
+Without his input and the generous contributions from his personal archive, the project would not have been enriched with such depth of research.